This is a specialist edit that will help you communicate more clearly with your readers. It is also known as plain-language editing.

 Can you provide a report instead of a full edit?

 Yes.
 I can provide a report on how you could make your document (or set of documents) clearer.
-I will identify where improvements can be made, provide ‘before and after’ examples based on the text in your documents, and explain the kinds of changes you could make to improve the clarity.
-If you then decide to go ahead with a full edit, I will offer you a discount.
+I will identify where improvements can be made, provide ‘before and after’ examples using the text in your documents, and explain the kinds of changes you could make to improve the clarity.
+You might find a report useful if you want to make changes to the content or design before having the text edited.
 For more information, please contact me.

 How much does it cost?

 Because each project is different, I will agree the price with you individually.
-My price is based on how complex the document is, how long it is and how urgently you need me to return it.
+I’ll work this out by looking at how complex the document is, how long it is and how urgently you need me to return it.
 Please contact me for more information and a quote.

 Will you keep my documents confidential?

-I will keep your documents completely confidential and will provide and sign a non-disclosure agreement if necessary.
+Yes.
+I will keep your documents completely confidential and I can provide and sign a non-disclosure agreement if you need one.